MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - [ ] Regarding Internal links: add page number next to the cross-reference, in case the document is printed
 - [ ] EMOJIS: Latex does not include emojis.
 Therefore, so far they are replaced by text, however in the future I am considering to convert them to small pictures

+## ➕️ Working on at the moment
+- Code maintenance
+- More niche table conversions
+- Moving the settings and user parameters from Python to Obsidian (so that the user won't have to bother with the Python scripts)

 # 😁🔋 Strengths
 - **Equations**:
 	- The equation-referencing system helps reference the equations using the **note-linking** feature, thus allowing perfect **traceability of the equations**.
 The user can reference the equations in Obsidian and click/hover on their link to view them!
 See [short video](#video-3) for a quick demonstration.